metoro-io/statusphere/README.md

 Each provider is responsible for parsing a specific type of status page.
 For example, the status.io provider is responsible for parsing status pages that are built using the status.io platform.
 If a provider is unable to parse the status page it will return an error, and the next provider in the list will be attempted.

+## Webhooks

+Statusphere supports webhooks for incident notifications.
+You can set the slack webhook url in the environment variable `STATUSPHERE_SLACK_WEBHOOK_URL` in the job_poller container.

+When an incident is created for the status page you subscribed to, a POST request will be sent to the webhook url with the incident payload.

 ## Contributing